 - Be as clear as you can about what you need, including where, when, the time likely to be involved, and whether or not tools or materials are needed.

 - If you would like the helper to bring some form of identification with them, let the Time Bank know in advance.

-- Whether the exchange is arranged through Stratford Time Bank’s volunteers or online, you should make a note of the date and time planned for the help.
+- Whether the exchange is arranged through the Time Broker or online, you should make a note of the date and time planned for the help.
 When the Time Bank helper arrives, feel free to ask for identification if you’ve said in advance that you would like to see identification.
-(For initial exchanges, a Time Bank volunteer will usually aim to come as well to meet you both and check arrangements.)
+(For initial exchanges, the Time Broker will usually aim to come as well to meet you both and check arrangements.)

 - If materials are needed for the task, agree who will provide them with your helper.
 Be prepared to reimburse your helper for any materials they have had to buy to carry out the service – for example, paint for decorating.

 - Once the exchange has been completed, check that all is well and agree the time taken with the helper.
 Arrange between you for one of you to record the time: you can phone the Time Bank to provide details or complete online.